AMD recommends avoiding direct timing paths between multiple reconfigurable partitions (RPs) for the following reasons:

-- If the boundary signal between the RPs does not have a static Endpoint, the DFX flow must deposit a PPLOC on both RPs.
+- If the boundary signal between the RPs does not have a static boundary leaf cell, the DFX flow must deposit a PPLOC on both RPs.
 As a result, tool capabilities like expanded routing with PPLOC reduction cannot be used.
-The presence of these PPLOCs also causes routability challenges in child implementations.
+The presence of PPLOCs also causes routability challenges in subsequent reconfigurable module (RM) implementations, also known as child implementations in Vivado Project Mode.

-- If the timing paths across an RP do not have a static Endpoint, there might be a combination of reconfigurable modules (RMs) in two RPs that do not meet timing.
+- If the timing paths across an RP do not have a static boundary leaf cell, there might be a combination of RMs in two RPs that do not meet timing.
 The omission of a synchronous timing point in the static portion of the design can also lead to timing and hardware failures depending on the RMs that are currently loaded.
 The HDPR-34 and HDPR-35 DRCs flag this issue.